-Summer Term: Devised Theatre and Analysis of a play text
+Summer Term: Analysis of Stanislavski and Analysis of a play text

-- Devised Theatre: Students create an original piece of theatre within groups inspired by a thought provoking stimulus. - Analysis of a play text: Exploration of set text through the view of a performer, designer and director in practical and written assessment pberry@gordons.school
+- Stanislavski: Students will learn about the practitioner of Stanislavski and his style of theatre.
+They will explore the back story of characters and explore how to bring believable characters to life through his methodologies. - Analysis of a play text: Exploration of set text through the view of a performer, designer and director in practical and written assessment pberry@gordons.school